rachelostic/rachel.ostic.ca/content/talk/AAAI-21/index.md

 math: true
 ---

-Selected as finalist in Student Abstract category.
+Selected as finalist in Student Abstract category for a three-minute oral presentation in addition to the poster presentation.
 Based on project completed during summer 2020 supervised by Patrick Boily.